-Luis Blanquez is an antitrust and compliance attorney with 15 years of experience at the European Commission and major international law firms in the European Union.
-Luis joined Bona Law PC in 2016 in San Diego, and qualified as a US attorney in the state of California in 2018.
+Luis Blanquez is an international antitrust and competition law attorney with 15 years of experience at the European Commission and major international law firms in the European Union (Brussels, Madrid and London).

 J.D., Universidad de Zaragoza (Spain) and Université de Nantes (France)